oblador/react-native-vector-icons/packages/fontawesome5/README.md

 );
 ```

-# Upgrading to Pro

-Use the `@react-native-vector-icons/fontawesome5-pro` package instead.

 ### Expo Config Plugin

 This package ships an [Expo config plugin](../../docs/SETUP-EXPO.md).
 Add it to the `plugins` array in your `app.json` or `app.config.js` if you use static imports: